Fitness trackers for kids have become a hot ticket item in recent years. Read on to find out which device is best suited for your little one.

 - only tracks fitness (no games like Vivofit Jr 2)

-Because Ace has an OLED tap display, your kid can see their progress in real time.
-The tracker dishes out rewards for moving with celebratory messages and fun, collectible badges.
-And, if you have a Fitbit yourself you can promote a bit of friendly family competition.
+Because Ace has a 1.4 inch AMOLED display, your kid can see their progress in real time.
+Sensors on-board include a 3-axis accelerometer, vibration motor, heart rate and SpO2.
+Plus, if you have a Fitbit yourself you can promote a bit of friendly family competition.